gaoyuantim/LHS-Maximin/LHS_D2TEST/README.md

 ## About algorithme
-This method focus on find out a group of points with a maximin square distance D2 we studied, at last we will get a result of table or nothing as D2 maybe too big.
+This method focus on finding out a group of points with a maximin square distance D2 we choose, at last we will get a result of table or nothing as D2 maybe too big.

 In this way, we check every possible position line by line.
 At each time when we try a position, there will be an area around the position becoming forbidden area, which means no other points could take these positions anymore.

 However, it gets more and more complicated by the growth of dimensions, so we just realized this method in 2 and 3 dimensions.
-We can see that from the title that the first means 2 dimensions and the second means the space has 3 dimensions.
+We can see that from the title that LHS_D2_2.c means 2 dimensions and LHS_D2_3.c means the space has 3 dimensions.

 At last, all the results meaningful we get are stored in the folder file.